Navigating the customer journey is elusive and ever-changing, but solutions always exist.

 For example, you can use customer feedback to identify pain points in the checkout process and make changes to reduce abandoned carts.

-Customer feedback is the ultimate measure of success in customer journey optimization.
+Customer feedback is the ultimate measure of success in customer journey improvement.

 Or by asking customers about their experience with a new product, you can gather valuable insights and make improvements accordingly.